kctess5/voxelizer/README.md

 ### Benchmarks

 I tested this out with the same parameters as the given executable for all of the given shapes.
-These are the results:
+These are the results on my GTX970:

 Size 64x64x64